Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Huge fabric selection Long shipping times
+Large fabric selection Long shipping times

-Deep, spacious seats Frame creaks occasionally
+Deep spacious seats Frame creaks occasionally

-Good balance of soft/firm Bulky to move
+Balanced soft/firm feel Bulky to move

-90-day return policy Cushions can slide forward
+Pet-friendly fabric options Cushions can slide forward

-Pet-friendly fabrics Assembly is tedious
+Multiple modular variants Assembly is tedious

 Details

-• Price: Medium-High ($2,200+)
+• Price: Medium-high ($2,200+)

-• Size: Modular U-shape or L-shape
+• Size: Modular sectional variants, including U-shape and chaise layouts

-• Seat Depth: 26 inches
+• Seat Depth: 26 inches on the checked double-chaise sofa seat

-• Cushion Firmness: Medium-Soft
+• Cushion Firmness: Medium-soft

 • Frame Material: Kiln-dried hardwood

-• Fabric Type: Pet-friendly, velvet, etc.
+• Fabric Type: Pet-friendly, velvet, and other options

 • Assembly: Moderate

-• Warranty: Limited Lifetime
+• Warranty: Limited lifetime frame coverage

 Review Score